mbrukman/a-conceptual-overview-of-asyncio/2-conceptual-overview-part-1.md

 #### Tasks

 Tasks are coroutines tied to an event-loop.
-They also maintain a list of callbacks whose importance will become clear in a moment when we discuss `await`.
+A Task also maintains a list of callbacks whose importance will become clear in a moment when we discuss `await`.

 ```python